rnreich/recursive-symmetric-adversarial-ensemble/README.md

 **Usage (recommended - wakeup cycle): python3 wakeup_cycle.py**

 Training an adversarial ensemble lucid dreaming style.
+Wait for the spikes.

 To make a prediction (summarized code):